 Justin Fields was a high-level recruit and lost a battle to the incumbent starter.
 Then, rather than appear in four games and maintain redshirt eligibility, he was used sparingly in almost every game, never throwing more than ten passes or rushing ten times.
 He lost a year of eligibility, and after the season ended, he announced his intention to transfer to Ohio State for 2019.
 Justin will be eligible to play in 2019 due to the granting of a hardship waiver.

 Tate Martel – Ohio State Buckeyes to Miami Hurricanes

 Tate Martell chose to redshirt his freshman year in 2017.
 During the 2018 season, Zach Smith and Urban Meyer scandal took place, and at the close of the season, Urban Meyer stepped down.
 Due to the combination of a new coach and the incoming transfer of Justin Fields, Tate transferred to the University of Miami (FL) and was granted a hardship waiver.

 Jalen Hurts – Alabama Crimson Tide to Oklahoma Sooners

-Jalen Hurts was wildly successful his freshman and sophomore season, but playing poorly in the first half of the National Championship game gave his backup the starting position.
-Jalen could have sat out his Junior season and maintained eligibility for another year, but instead played as the backup in blowout games, and graduated in December of 2018.
+Jalen Hurts was wildly successful in his freshman and sophomore season, but playing poorly in the first half of the National Championship game gave his backup the starting position.
+He could have sat out his Junior season and maintained eligibility for another year.
+Instead, Jalen played as the backup in blowout games, and graduated in December of 2018.
 Now, a graduate without a starting job, Jalen could transfer anywhere he liked and ended up choosing Oklahoma, where he will be able to pursue a graduate degree.

 Dean Farris – Harvard University to University of Texas